 Marcus: I actually think my experience at USF uniquely prepared me for this job.
 The reason I say that is because universities are very much like testing grounds, melting pots.
 They’re very much about experimenting, learning, and trying – iteration.
 The other part of universities is, they aren’t always funded well.
 USF doesn’t have the Texas A&M-size budget for their football team, where they’re making $100 million or whatever.

 You have to get innovative.
 You don’t necessarily have all the resources to do all the things.
 Think about it, USF has 55,000 students, and between 10,000-15,000 faculty and staff.
 You’re supporting a lot of people.
 It was very demanding, and you had to innovate, because everyone was busy all the time.
 At USF, for example, there were three fires a day.
 I’d think to myself, “Okay, who am I going to upset the least?
 Your problem is the least critical.
 I’m going to have fix you last.”
 You had to really think on your toes and make decisions under fire in a lot of situations.

 Coming here, it was a more specific industry.
 So, for me, there was now an ability to focus on a specific set of goals.
 It was fun working at USF and kind of getting all this vast experience and then coming here.
 This is very specific to aviation, but guess what?
-I have all these things that I’ve been exposed to that I can now bring, and then also learn this industry and mix that experience together.
+I have all these things I can now bring, and then also learn this industry and mix that experience together.

 I think the key to it was USF being a public entity and the airport being a public entity.
 Working in the public sector versus the private sector are two very different animals.
 A lot of people come from the private sector to the public sector, and it’s like you dropped them into Alice in Wonderland.
 They realize, “Wait a minute, so everything in my email is public?”
 Yeah, we have to retain every record, it’s the public records laws, sorry.
 “Whoa, so anybody can request my email?”
 Yep.